Investing in the natural capital transition

 Our approach

 We go beyond a simple approach of only investing in companies providing solutions to reduce human impact on nature, to instead also invest in companies transitioning their business models towards a nature-positive economy.
-Moreover, we seek to drive further positive change by engaging with investee companies and policymakers to tackle key market failures.
+Moreover, we seek to drive further positive change by engaging with investee companies on specific biodiversity issues.

 Transition focus

-Our proprietary transition risk framework helps identify winners from the natural capital transition across a wider opportunity set, increasing portfolio diversification.
-Our approach aims to deliver more resilient performance over the long term, uncover more alpha opportunities, and more effectively support the natural capital transition.
+Our proprietary transition risk framework helps identify winners from the natural capital transition across all sectors.
+Our approach aims to deliver more resilient performance over the long term, uncover more alpha opportunities, and more effectively support the natural capital transition than by investing in solutions-focused companies alone.

 Bespoke engagement

-We engage with every company in the portfolio on specific biodiversity issues.
-Our three-year structured engagement programme systematically tracks all companies from leaders to laggards, with an escalation pathway that could lead to divestment if we are not satisfied with their progress.
-We believe this bespoke programme with teeth is the most effective way to support the natural capital transition.
+We engage with all portfolio companies on specific social issues.
+Our three-year structured engagement programme systematically tracks all companies with an escalation pathway that could ultimately lead to divestment if we are not satisfied with their progress.

 Natural Capital Transition Global Equity strategy